adamwoolhether/httper/README.md

 ```

 ## Thanks
-This grew over the years, originally based on knowledge obtains from Powerful [Command-Line Applications in Go](https://pragprog.com/titles/rggo/powerful-command-line-applications-in-go/) by [Ricardo Gerardi](https://github.com/rgerardi)
+This grew over the years, originally based on knowledge obtained from Powerful [Command-Line Applications in Go](https://pragprog.com/titles/rggo/powerful-command-line-applications-in-go/) by [Ricardo Gerardi](https://github.com/rgerardi)
 And of course a shoutout to [Ardan Labs](https://github.com/ardanlabs), who has inspired many decisions here.